The Mystery of the Jewelled Moth

 The Mystery of the Jewelled Moth is the second novel in The Sinclair's Mysteries series by British children's author Katherine Woodfine, publishing by Egmont Publishing in February 2016.
-The novel is the second book in a four book mystery-adventure series set in Edwardian England.
+The novel is the second book in a four-book mystery-adventure series set in Edwardian England.
 The first book in the series was The Mystery of the Clockwork Sparrow which was Waterstones Children's Book of the Month in June 2015.

 Plot

-Sophie is an orphan who has been left penniless when her father dies.
-In The Mystery of the Clockwork Sparrow, Sophie finds a job in the millinery department of Sinclair’s Department store and makes friends with Billy, a junior porter, and Lil, a “mannequin” by day and an aspiring actress by night.

-In The Mystery of the Jewelled Moth, the Jewelled Moth, a priceless piece, disappears, and again Sophie, Lil and Billy have to solve the mystery, this time by infiltrating Lord Beaucastle’s fancy dress ball.
-Sophie had come face to face in The Mystery of the Clockwork Sparrow with the mysterious Baron, the arch-villain of the East End, and in The Mystery of the Jewelled Moth, Sophie gets even closer.
+Sophie is an orphan who was left penniless when her father died, due to an error in the will.
+In The Mystery of the Clockwork Sparrow, Sophie finds a job in the millinery department of Sinclair's Department store, London's newest and greatest, and makes friends with Billy, a junior porter with an uncle already working in the store, and Lil, a "mannequin" by day and an aspiring actress by night.
+In The Mystery of the Jewelled Moth, the Jewelled Moth, a priceless piece of jewellery, disappears and again Sophie, Lil and Billy have to solve the mystery, this time by infiltrating Lord Beaucastle's fancy dress ball.
+Sophie had come face to face in The Mystery of the Clockwork Sparrow with the mysterious Baron, the arch-villain of the East End, and in The Mystery of the Jewelled Moth, she gets even closer, this time finally uncovering the barons true Identity.